shawn-nyk/tp/docs/DeveloperGuide.md

   1b1.
 InternHunter displays an error message and informs the user of the valid input format. <br />
   Use case resumes from step 1.

-### Use case: UC10 - Delete a skill or achievement
+### Use case: UC10 - Delete a user profile item

 #### MSS

-Precondition: User already has an existing list of skills and achievements. </br>
+Precondition: User already has an existing user profile item. </br>
-Guarantees: Deletion of skill or achievement is successful
+Guarantees: Deletion of user profile item is successful

-1. User requests to delete a skill or achievement from the user profile and provides the index.
+1. User requests to delete a user profile item from the user profile and provides the index.
-2. InternHunter removes the skill or achievement from the user profile. </br>
+2. InternHunter removes the user profile item from the user profile. </br>
     Use case ends.

 #### Extensions